 Classes in sociology and criminology range from those covering social institutions such as the criminal justice system and the family to those that make the daily headlines.
-Recent special topics have tackled the issues of school shootings, terrorism, and drug use in society.
+Recent special topics have tackled issues such as racial profiling and terrorism.

 Department of Sociology and Criminology Mission Statement

 The Department of Sociology and Criminology at Valparaiso University provides students with an understanding of the theoretical, methodological, and substantive issues addressed by the fields of sociology and criminology.
 Our goal is to help students critically analyze the world they inhabit, and to provide them with an understanding of the complex causes and consequences of social behavior.
 The criminology concentration provides students with an understanding of the U.S. criminal justice system and of the causes of crime.

 The Department works to cultivate a tradition of scholarship and inquiry among our students.
 Consistent with the mission of the University, the Department also fosters a sense of vocation, equipping students with the knowledge and skills to be leaders in their community, their chosen career path, and in society more generally.

 As a faculty, we link teaching, scholarship, and service in an effort to provide students with foundational knowledge in sociology that demonstrates the relationship between sociology and everyday life.
 We also work to nurture professional development within the discipline, both for faculty and students.